funatsufumiya/git_gdrive_interop_without_lfs/README.md

 - You need `rgh` command to use the script.
 You can install it by `cargo install rustgenhash`.
 - `large-file-checker` just checks local files only.
 Not communicates with Google Drive.
 So you can use any method like FTP or Dropbox instead of Google Drive.
 - Why `list.txt` and `hash.txt` separated is, this method sometimes users (mostly I) would forget updating hash.
 In this case, you can also use `large-file-checker check list assets` to check only the list.
 So you can modify `list.txt` also by hands without hash checking.
+(This is also a remnant of the coexistence of .import files and list.txt in the older Godot version script.)

 ## License